 If it has a black line and says ‘check now’, you will need to check your details are correct.
 If your details are correct you do not need to do anything and your tax credits will be automatically renewed.
 You must tell HMRC if your circumstances have changed or anything in your pack is incorrect.

 You must renew your tax credits by the date shown on your renewal pack.
 For most people, the date is 31 July 2019.

 If you miss the deadline your tax credits payments will stop.
-You’ll be sent a statement and will have to pay back the tax credits you’ve been given since 6 April 2017.
+You’ll be sent a statement and will have to pay back the tax credits you’ve received since 6 April 2019.

 How to renew

 You can renew by phone or post.

 HMRC will tell you how much you’ll get within 8 weeks of receiving your renewal.

 - your renewal pack - if you did not get your renewal pack, contact HMRC

 - your National Insurance number

 - details about any changes to your circumstances